drfuera/PromptPack/README.md

 ### File Selection Storage

 Selections are stored in `~/.promptpack` as absolute paths, scoped per project.
 This allows multiple projects to maintain independent selections on the same machine.
-Use `promptpack -q` to regenerate `code.txt` without opening the TUI.

 ### Patch History